dstaflund/devops-aws-cloudformation/README.md

 ![Alt text](/doc/server_stack_output.jpg?raw=true "Server Stack Output Values")

+Note that entries in the _Values_ column will differ for each stack installation.

-A live link to my load balancer can be found at http://udagr-webap-j0mxb3f2v4w1-2025708013.us-west-2.elb.amazonaws.com/
+A live link to my load balancer can be found at http://udagr-WebAp-1CIRFFVXGZSQ6-889163088.us-west-2.elb.amazonaws.com/

 ### Instructions